Spring Mountain District AVA

 Spring Mountain District is an American Viticultural Area (AVA) located in the Napa County, California.
-It was established on May 13, 1993 as Napa's seventh AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Michael Marston of Marston Vineyards and Fritz Maytag of York Creek Vineyards, on behalf of local vintners proposing viticultural area in Napa County to be known as "Spring Mountain District."
+It was established as the nation's 120^{th}, the state's 69^{th} and the county's ninth appellation on May 13, 1993 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Michael Marston of Marston Vineyards and Fritz Maytag of York Creek Vineyards, on behalf of local vintners, proposing a viticultural area in Napa County named "Spring Mountain."